 Weddings are very special occasions that deserve to be recorded from start to finish.
 Even though you’re very unlikely to forget your own wedding, having the ability to see it again in the future is priceless.

-The purpose of this article is to explain just how easy it is to recover lost wedding video files from SD card, USB flash drive, or any other storage device for that matter.
+The purpose of this article is to explain just how easy it is to recover lost wedding video files from an SD card, USB flash drive, or any other storage device for that matter.
 We understand just how precious digital memories can be, and we sincerely hope this article saves many married couples from the terrible feeling of not being able to recover deleted wedding video footage.

 Why People Lose Their Wedding Footage

 You’ve probably seen a news headline or two about a videographer getting sued for lost wedding footage.
 Such headlines are more common than you might think because there are many ways how wedding footage gets lost.

 Because weddings often extend throughout the day, wedding videographers have to use multiple memory cards to store everything.
 After a few drinks with the bride and groom, as well as few other drinks with other wedding attendants, managing multiple tiny memory cards can be really difficult, and all it takes to lose hours’ worth of footage is to mistake a memory card that’s already been filled to the brim with video footage for a memory card that’s supposed to be completely empty, overwriting everything with new footage.